 The directors and officers are covered by liability insurance.
-The Corporation has a Directors' and Officers' (D&O) Liability and Corporation Reimbursement Insurance policy that provides coverage of up to

-\$5,000,000 per claim and policy term.
-In addition, the Corporation has also obtained an excess D&O policy that provides another \$5,000,000 per claim and policy term, along with an additional \$5,000,000 "side a" liability insurance for directors and officers for a total of \$15,000,000, for which it paid a premium of \$118,134 for the financial year ended March 31, 2024.
-The policy has a \$50,000 deductible in the event of a claim.
+The Corporation has a Directors' and Officers' (D&O) Liability and Corporation Reimbursement Insurance policy that provides coverage of up to \$10,000,000 per claim and policy term.
+In addition, the Corporation has also obtained an excess D&O policy that provides another \$5,000,000 per claim and policy term, along with an additional \$5,000,000 "side a" liability insurance for directors and officers for a total of \$20,000,000, for which it paid a premium of \$102,937 for the financial year ended March 31, 2025.
+The policy has a \$50,000 deductible that the Corporation has undertaken to cover in the event of a claim.